 But my devil angel said she was gonna huff off to Houston regardless of any rules.
 Regardless of my baby-mama’s-mama’s rights.
 Regardless of my love for her.
 She was even taking advantage of my love for her and the fact that I was playing by the rules and waiting.
-I didn’t have a plane ticket, for crying out loud.
+I didn’t have a plane ticket, for goodness sake.

 I hated Susan!

 Memories of being sidelined by the births of other grandbabies rewound and replayed, other births where I stuck by the rules but saw the rewards going to those who didn’t.
 At least, that’s how it felt.
 Who knows how it all really went down?
 Because grandchildbirth, like childbirth, carries with it a kind of amnesia that only dissipates at the next grandbaby’s birth, when the post partum pain–the jostling with others to meet the baby–kicks in and suddenly you realize.
 Wait.
 I’ve felt this before.
 Where do I fit?
 Where’s my place?

 There’s been the most recent grandboy’s birth last summer, Rafe to Kate and Cody.
 I’m not sure how it happened exactly–my self-protection must be cycling its Grandmother Amnesia Software–but I remember something about how some of my kids beat me to the hospital.
 By the time I arrived, Rafe was already making the rounds, and I had to wait my turn.
 I felt myself only going through the motions of being the thrilled grandmama as I held him, so that I wouldn’t betray the rawer, WTF?! feelings that were rising.
 Had I been forgotten?
 I didn’t know.
 I sure felt forgotten.